 The ideal team to acquire Machado therefore would ideally be able to slot him at shortstop or third base, must have young starters to spare and, above all, must be a good enough contender to justify giving them up for him.

-The Philadelphia Phillies (per Rosenthal) and Chicago White Sox (per ESPN's Buster Olney) are supposedly interested and certainly have the prospects to deal.
+The Philadelphia Phillies (per Heyman) and Chicago White Sox (per Rosenthal) are supposedly interested and have the prospects to deal.
 But neither is looking at contending in 2018.
 For them, a deal for Machado would go to waste.

 Machado could fit with either the San Francisco Giants or Los Angeles Angels, but not at shortstop.
 Besides, neither is rich with young pitching.
 Or ensured for contention in 2018.
 For them, a deal for Machado is a huge gamble they probably can't make.

-The New York Yankees are a possible fit and, per Olney, are indeed interested.
+The New York Yankees are a possible fit and are interested, per ESPN's Buster Olney.
 However, trading some of their young pitching within the AL East could come back to haunt them.
 The same is true of the Boston Red Sox.
 For these two rivals, a deal for Machado might not be worth the long-term headache.

 The one team that checks all the boxes is the St. Louis Cardinals.

-Coming off a disappointing 83-win season, the Cardinals made a major statement Wednesday by getting All-Star outfielder Marcell Ozuna in a deal with the Miami Marlins.
-That only cost them one player (Sandy Alcantara) from a collection of upper-tier pitching prospects.
+Coming off a disappointing 83-win season, the Cardinals made a major statement Wednesday by getting All-Star outfielder Marcell Ozuna in a deal with the Miami Marlins, according to Craig Mish of SiriusXM.
+That only cost them one player (Sandy Alcantara) from a collection of upper-tier pitching prospects, per Clark Spencer of the Miami Herald.
 Lastly, they can stand to upgrade over either Paul DeJong at shortstop or Jedd Gyorko at third.

 Yet even with them, there's an "are you sure this is a good idea?" element.
 An attempt to go all-in on 2018 would require throwing their hat in the ring with the NL heavyweights in Los Angeles, Washington and Chicago.
 It's worth a shot, but failure could leave the Cardinals paying the price for years.